Deuring's mass formula of a Mumford family: Two dimensional potentially crystalline -representations and classification of the Newton polygons

 \subsection{Consequence on the possibilities of the Newton polygon}

-We show that the admissibility of a filtered $\phi$-module associated with a crystalline representation yields a classification of the Newton polygons in the current case.
+We show that the admissibility of a filtered $\phi$-module associated with a crystalline representation yields a classification of the Newton polygons in $M_0(\bar k)$.
 The following functors were introduced by Fontaine in order to study a $\Q_{p^r}$-representation: \begin{definition} Let $V$ be a $\Q_{p^r}$-representation.
 For each $0\leq m\leq r-1$, one defines